-Editor’s note: This is the first of a continuing series highlighting the research being carried out by undergraduates at UC Berkeley across a variety of disciplines.
+Editor’s note: This is part of a continuing series highlighting the research being carried out by undergraduates at UC Berkeley across a variety of disciplines.
 You can find all the stories in the series here.

 Though many might recognize the poetic qualities in the lyrics of Beyoncé‘s “Drunk in Love,” few would think to include it in an academic setting that also discusses Walt Whitman and John Donne.